lhbikos/ReCenterPsychStats/docs/03-Preliminaries.md

 [1] 1.013733
 ```

-#### Using the same general approach, calculate the mean deviation and standard deviation for a second, continuously scaled variable.
+#### Using the same general approach, calculate the mean deviation and standard deviation for a second, continuously scaled variable {-}

 My second variable is MyContribution